matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 ## Is it possible to resize images prior to uploading?
 It's technically possible (via the canvas element and replacing the File objects with Blobs), but currently only supported on Mozilla Firefox (via [canvas.mozGetAsFile](https://developer.mozilla.org/en/DOM/HTMLCanvasElement)).
 As soon as Google Chrome and other browsers support the [BlobBuilder](http://dev.w3.org/2009/dap/file-system/file-writer.html) interface, it's also possible on those browsers.

-## Ist is possible to drag&drop a folder of files?
+## Is it possible to drag&drop a folder of files?
 The current browser APIs only support drag&drop of (multiple) files, not of folders.
 See also [issue #573](https://github.com/blueimp/jQuery-File-Upload/issues/573).

+## How to clear the list of uploaded files?
+The example in the download package comes with code that retrieves and displays a list of existing files.
+Remove lines 21-31 in the file [application.js](https://github.com/blueimp/jQuery-File-Upload/blob/master/example/application.js) if you don't need that functionality.